chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] allow renaming of block and/or library name? -> yes
+- [x] allow users to touch Block.lock file? (it gets auto-updated anyway when performing things like release) -> 	   leaning yes
+- [x] let the % % be used on all files in the template, even READMEs
 - [x] change .lego.lock to Block.lock
 - [x] ensure init command is up to par
 - [x] test having a remote project already (non-block), then running init